-Semester No. Days/Week Day of Week
+No. Days/Week Semester Day of Week 100-level:

-100-level:

 Fall 2 T, TH

 Spring 2 T, TH

 Summer 3 T, TH, F

 200-level:

 Fall 3 M, W, F

 Spring 3 M, W, F

 Clinical education assignment times are published on all clinical education schedules.
-Note: Paid clinical employment or other activity by the student has no influence on the structured clinical experience and is not accepted as a rationale for any change in clinical education and/or course requirements.
+Note: Paid clinical employment or other activity by the student has no influence on the structured clinical experience and is not accepted as a rationale for any change in clinical education requirements.